schweits/kubernetes-ingress/docs/content/installation/migration/ingress-nginx.md

 ## Overview

-This page explains two different ways to migrate from the community-maintained [Ingress-NGINX Controller](https://github.com/kubernetes/ingress-nginx) project to the NGINX Ingress Controller: using NGINX's Ingress Resources or with Kubernetes's built-in Ingress Resources.
+This page explains two different ways to migrate from the community-maintained [Ingress-NGINX Controller](https://github.com/kubernetes/ingress-nginx) project to NGINX Ingress Controller: using NGINX's Ingress Resources or with Kubernetes's built-in Ingress Resources.
 This is typically because of implementation differences, and to take advantage of features such as [NGINX Plus integration]({{<relref "overview/nginx-plus">}}).

 <!-- To understand the differences, you may wish to read [Which Ingress Controller Do I Need?]({{<relref "overview/controller-comparison">}}). -->